 In many respects, this theory was a return to the overly romantic vision of what ‘the artist’ represents.
 Following tremendous efforts by early 20th century artists like the Dadaists and the Surrealists to deconstruct art and strip it bare, it seemed the industry had, yet again, begun to take itself too seriously.

-In an effort to solve this problem, Jasper Johns and Robert Rauschenberg began painting works that performed an iconoclastic duty by removing from them the artists’ being.
-The main characteristic feature of this new artistic movement was the display of everyday objects in a confrontational yet nonchalant manner.
-The layers of implication embedded in these representations of everyday life varied throughout the works of the two artists, especially in their methodology.
-What remained constant was the transformation of artistic masterpieces into ordinary objects with indeterminate meaning.
+In response, Jasper Johns and Robert Rauschenberg began producing works that performed an iconoclastic duty by removing from them the artists’ being.
+The main feature of this new school of thought was the bold display of everyday objects with nonchalance.
+While each artist possessed a wildly different aesthetic, what remained constant was the shared idea that banal objects and minimal shapes could actually take on artistic meaning.

 When Johns painted Flag he started questioning, like many before him, what it was that determined the status of a work of art.
 Johns and others wondered if the act of painting alone produce a painting and if this ensured the creation of an automatic link between the painting as an object and its meaning?
 This was a serious aesthetic investigation into how an object’s meaning could be constituted by their material and their making.